ggauravgpt/parking_lot/README.md

 3.chmod -R 777 parking_spot.sh

 METHOD 1:

-1.cd parkingspot
-2./parking_lot.sh <input_filepath>
+./parking_lot.sh <input_filepath>
 The inputs commands are expected and taken from the file specified

 METHOD 2:

-1.cd parkingspot
-2./parking_lot.sh This will start the program in interactive mode.
+./parking_lot.sh This will start the program in interactive mode.